l-huisman/Big-Data-and-AI/README.md

 ### Starting the Front-end
 * Open a terminal or command prompt and navigate to the project directory.
-* First install npm by running the command:
+* First navigate to the frontend directory and install all packages by running the command:

     ```bash
+    cd frontend
     npm install
     ```

-* Then run it by using the command:
+* Then you can run it in dev mode by using the following command:

     ```bash
     npm run dev
     ```

-* It will generate a link similar to the following: [http://localhost:3000]
+* It will generate a link which is, if not already taken: [`http://127.0.0.1:3000`](http://127.0.0.1:3000/)